damonkohler/sl4a/README.md

 ##Disclaimer

-  * Even though a lot of contributors are working for Google this is not an official Google product.
+  * Even though a lot of contributors are working for Google, this is not an official Google product.
   * SL4A is no longer under active development.
 However, some forks of this project may be.